loading...

 Preface

-The emergence of generative AI, sparked by the launch of ChatGPT at the end of 2022, has brought new business opportunities and sparked the imagination of many companies.
+The emergence of generative AI, sparked by the launch of ChatGPT at the end of 2022, has brought new business opportunities and ignited the imagination of many companies.
 Across various fields, there have been numerous attempts to revolutionize the customer experience using generative AI technology.
 Regardless of their size, companies are either launching new services by actively leveraging APIs of commercial models or by developing products using open-source models like Llama.
-Additionally, new services that aim to offer novel interface experiences, such as Arc Search, Perplexity, and Liner, have also emerged.
+New services such as Arc Search, Perplexity, and Liner have also emerged to offer novel interface experiences.

 However, most AI companies struggle financially, failing to balance revenue and costs.[1]
 While failing to make successful business results, generative AI technology comes with a huge cost.
 For instance, Stability AI, which offers image generation services, is expected to incur approximately $96 million in annual costs while generating only about $60 million in revenue this year.
 This financial imbalance often leads to restructuring.
-Also, startups like Inflection AI, which launched a personal AI assistant chatbot, and Tome AI[2], which automatically generates presentations, face immense AI costs while earning minimal revenue, and this raises concerns about the sustainability of the generative AI businesses.
+Also, startups like Inflection AI, which launched a personal AI assistant chatbot, and Tome AI[2], which automatically generates presentations, face immense AI costs while earning minimal revenue, raising concerns about the sustainability of the generative AI businesses.
 The AI industry requires massive investments in server infrastructure, data acquisition, and recruiting advanced technical talent.
-So it's easy to find startups struggling with operational challenges even before achieving concrete business results domestically.[3]
+So it's easy to find domestic startups struggling with operational challenges before achieving concrete business results.[3]

-In this context, companies fail when they don't seriously consider budget costs when revenue projections are uncertain.
+Companies increasingly fail since they don’t consider budget costs seriously when revenue projections are uncertain.
 Generative AI can incur costs that exceed expectations depending on the adoption method, user base, and scale of interactions.
-Therefore, the cost should be the primary consideration when assessing the sustainability of an AI business from the outset.
-It is crucial to manage the performance and cost of AI models through visible metrics from the beginning and to predict expenses in line with the business growth pace.
-In addition, efforts, such as establishing cost guardrails, are necessary to control excessive spending.
-This article explores how to calculate and manage costs to successfully sustain an AI business.
+Therefore, the costs should be the primary consideration when assessing the sustainability of an AI business from the outset.
+It is crucial to manage the performance and costs of AI models through visible metrics from the beginning and to predict expenses in line with the pace of business growth.
+In addition, efforts, such as establishing spending guardrails, are necessary to control excessive spending.
+This article explores methods to calculate and manage costs to maintain a sustainable AI business.

 Adopting AI Services Considering the Goals and Costs

 The first essential step is understanding which AI service implementation method best suits your business.
-Building AI services using commercial solutions can generally be divided into three main approaches.
+The service implementation methods using commercial AI solutions can be divided into three.

-The first approach is using Third-Party Vendor's Closed Source Services.
+The first approach is using Closed Source Services by Third-Party Vendors.
 This involves turnkey AI solutions provided by AI companies, such as OpenAI's ChatGPT or Naver's HyperCLOVA X. These services offer guaranteed performance models packaged as managed services, allowing quick adoption.
-Also, robust customer support is their chief characteristic.
-However, customization to fit specific business needs can be challenging because the AI service is used in a closed-source format.
+Also, robust customer support is their major characteristic.
+However, it is challenging to customize services to fit specific business needs as the AI service is used in a closed-source format.
 Additionally, if a business becomes locked into using this software, it may increase dependency on the vendor's technology.

 The second approach is Third-Party Hosted Open Source Services.
 This involves using open-source models tailored to business needs but hosted by a third-party company.
 For instance, there are HuggingGPT, Lambda, and South Korean company Kakao's KoGPT.
 Unlike closed-source services, the structure and training methods of the models are available for all, allowing for flexible customization and development.
 However, the quality of the AI model can vary significantly depending on the open-source model and its application.

-The third approach is preferred by organizations that opt for a Do-It-Yourself (DIY) Method of building and deploying AI models.
+The third approach is preferred by organizations that opt for a Do-It-Yourself (DIY) method of building and deploying AI models.
 This involves using infrastructure and tools that hyperscalers provide, including AWS Sagemaker, GCP Vertex, and Azure AI, to develop in-house models.
 This method offers complete control over the model, but the quality, accuracy, performance, and development timeline depend on the organization's capabilities.
-While there is also the option to Self-Host Workloads, developing a LLM from scratch is very expensive, so this approach is typically excluded when discussing LLM-based services.
+While there is the option to self-develop and self-host workloads, developing an LLM from scratch is very expensive.
+Thus, this approach is typically excluded when discussing LLM-based services.

 <Table 1> Pros and Cons of each AI Service